DevLARLEY/MultiMPDTool/README.md

 # MultiMPDTool
 Automatically downloads DRM L3 Content, decrypts it and combines Video and Audio.

-# PSSHBoxTool
-A tool for understading the PSSH can be found here: [PSSHBoxTool](https://github.com/DevLARLEY/PSSHBoxTool)

 # Requirements
 + Python 3 (Tested on 3.12.0)
 + mp4decrypt (bento4)